alexandrutodea/ember2018-experiments/README.md

 3. Decompress the file downloaded in step 2.
 It may take a while.
 4. Rename the decompressed file to "ember2018_data"

-### Cloning and Modifying the EMBER2018 repository
+### Cloning and Modifying the EMBER2018 Repository

 1. Run the following command in a directory of your choice